The Corpus of Hittite Divinatory Texts (HDivT)

 Archi A. 1975e, 137 instead: up-pí-iš-ki-u-e-[ni].

-lit. “taken”.
-The meaning of para da- here is quite unclear.
-Similarly Archi A. 1975e, 138, Marizza M. 2009a, 112 “l'avete individuata”.
+Lit. “taken”, but the meaning of para da- in this context is quite unclear.
+For a similar interpretation, see Archi A. 1975e, 138, Marizza M. 2009a, 112 “l'avete individuata”.
+Hagenbuchner A. 1989a, 38 understands a true ‘capture’ of the bird (“Ihr sollt ihn mitnehmen”).
 Unclear, in my view, the translation of Sakuma Y. 2009b, II, 632: “Ihr … nahmt ihn fort”.
+Note that the verbs in kola 5-6 may be interpreted either as 2 pl. preterite, or 2 pl. imperative.
+See next note n.
+3 for discussion.

-Kloekhorst A. 2008a, 817 lists the form as imp.
-2 pl. act., but context suggests this is more likely a form of 2 pl. pret.
+Although the form dāliešten has been analysed as imp.
+2 pl. (e.g. Kloekhorst A. 2008a, 817) - as it is the case for the verbs in the previous lines - the context suggests this is more likely a form of 2 pl. preterite.

 For warpilāēr ‘to enclose(?)’ see Kloekhorst A. 2008a, 967.
 Whatever the meaning of this form, which could be context-specific or idiomatic, the interpretation in CHD L-N, 2 seems incorrect: “they released for us the birds in/from the enclosure”.
 Who let the birds go?
 Here the subject is clearly the birds, as the front position in the sentence suggests by default.
 Also, the verb la- does not simply mean ‘let go’ (Hitt. tarna-), but ‘unbind’, from a physical bond (e.g. a rope: ‘untie, unlatch, detach’) or an ideal one (a sorcery, spell: ‘dispel’).
 In fact, in the few cases of birds set free in oracular context, KUB 18.12+ obv.
 18 and perhaps KUB 5.24 II 34-35, the verb employed is tarna-.
-I would thus exclude that this passage suggests birds are let go “artificially” for the oracular observation, which is also implausible in context: the augurs are accused of failing the observation of a certain eagle, and explained that the birds did something which interrupted the observation, or forced them to move away from their location.
+I would thus exclude that this passage suggests birds are let go for the oracular observation, which is also implausible in context: the augurs are accused of failing the observation of a certain eagle, and explained that the birds did something which interrupted the observation, or forced them to move away from their location.

 The meaning of the sentence is well conveyed as a rhethorical question (e.g. Marizza M. 2009a, 112), also in consideration of the following lines; likewise, Archi A. 1975e, 138 understood the statement as rhetoric: “Dunque gli auguri agiscono così, e quindi piantano in asso gli uccelli del fiume!”.